ayeyocyber/Password-Strength-Checker/README.md

 ## Usage:
-- Enter your password in the input field and click "Check Strength" to see how strong your password is.
+- Enter your password in the input field and click the 'Enter' key on your desktop to see how strong your password is.
 You can use my code here: https://www.online-python.com

 ## Code: